 8. Kjolur Road

-7. Most Famous Unknown Place: Flatey Island
+7. Flatey Island

-This small island in Breidafjordur bay has seasonal habitation.
+This small island in Breidafjordur Bay has seasonal habitation.
 Flatey gets a little busy in the summer, especially with photographers ("a little busy" means a few dozen people or maybe 100).
 But in winter, only six people reside there.

 Photo by Jórunn Sjöfn

-To get there, take the ferry Baldur from Stykkisholmur on the Snaefellsnes peninsula or from Brjanslaekur in the Westfjords.
-If you're driving around Iceland, you can take your car onto the ferry, and they'll deliver your vehicle at the other end of the bay (in either Stykkisholmur or Brjanslaekur).
-You can pick it up later in the day, or even some days later if you spend a few days on the island.
+If you're driving around Iceland, you can take your car onto the ferry, and they'll deliver your vehicle at the other end of the bay (either in Stykkisholmur or Brjanslaekur).

 6. Holuhraun Lava